BryanWilhite/nodejs/angular.io-tour-of-heroes/README.md

 I took learnings from [Angular QuickStart](https://angular.io/guide/quickstart) and switched components from using `template` and `styles` to using `templateUrl` and `styleUrls`.
 This move encouraged me to separate components into folders, making a feature-ish-based `src/app` [folder](./quickstart/src/app) arrangement.

+## including testing “fundamentals”

+The official documentation, “[Testing](https://angular.io/guide/testing#testing)”, under Fundamentals builds upon the Tour of Heroes source code while introducing the Angular `TestBed` [[guide](https://angular.io/guide/testing#testing-services-with-the-testbed)] for the [Jasmine test framework](http://jasmine.github.io/2.4/introduction.html).

+The `app.component.spec.ts` [specification](./quickstart/src/app/components/app.component.spec.ts) shows that dependent components can be ignored with `NO_ERRORS_SCHEMA` [[guide](https://angular.io/guide/testing#no_errors_schema)] and the `RouterLinkMock` [directive](./quickstart/src/app/mocks/directives/router-link-mock.ts) eliminates the need to reference every component indirectly referenced by a `routerLink` directive declared in a template [[guide](https://angular.io/guide/testing#routing-component)].

+The `dashboard.component.ts` [specification]( ./quickstart/src/app/components/dashboard/dashboard.component.ts) also uses `NO_ERRORS_SCHEMA` and `RouterLinkMock` but adds the Jasmine ability to mock services with “spies,” `fakeAsync` and `tick` [[guide](https://angular.io/guide/testing#component-with-async-service)].

+## the Angular team is not enthusiastic about end-to-end (E2E) testing

+In “[Why not rely on E2E tests of DOM integration?](https://angular.io/guide/testing#why-not-rely-on-e2e-tests-of-dom-integration),” the Angular team give four reasons to discourage E2E testing.
+For detail, see “[Julie Ralph: End to End Angular Testing with Protractor](https://www.youtube.com/watch?v=aQipuiTcn3U&t=90s).”

 Also, note that running `ng e2e` should throw an error:

 ```plaintext